-- Accenture is also helping to redefine how we work with most employees working from laptops (there are no desktop computers) and deciding from where to work within the office (or at home), depending on their role and daily commitments
+- Through a dedicated strategy, Accenture helps redefine how employees work, leveraging new technologies and workspace tools to increase flexibility and support a greener way of working -- a number of employees work from laptops (there are no desktop computers) and decide where to work in the office (or at home), depending on their role and daily commitments

 Accenture's Fjord adds edge to the Toronto team

 Accenture is opening up a studio for its innovative Fjord design brand in Toronto.
 But don't look to the new Fjord team for a simple website redesign

 or an app refresh.
 According to Scott Weisbrod, the studio lead and Group Service Design Director charged with setting up the Toronto location, that's just a small part of what Fjord's all about.

 "You want to hire Fjord to help you with the big, hairy problem that seems impossible to solve," he explains.
 "We see a demand for the services

 When Accenture acquired Fjord in 2013, the idea was that the whole would be greater than the sum of the parts.
 Seen as an iconic brand in design thinking and service design, Fjord was an ideal acquisition for Accenture, which helps the world's biggest and best-known organizations find digital solutions to drive growth and transform businesses.
 It does this for all industries working across its strategy, consulting, digital, technology and operations divisions.

 Part of Accenture Interactive, the Fjord team of designers and developers